Blinnenhorn 3374m Climber's Log

 I had to put on my crampons soon after I started climbing.
 However, because I had started late, the top layer of the snow soon got soft and I only managed to ascend at a measly rate of 200m per hour.
 The trails were invisible, so I made my own way up the slopes towards Rifugio 3 A, and turned west from there - strangely enough, there was a rocky ridge free of snow I could follow for a few hundred meters before going on what I thought was the glacier - but from a recent aerial photo, there is almost no ice left, so it was just a snow field.

 Shortly after that, I got to a point just over 3000m, due west of Rifugio 3A, where I wasn't sure about the route.
 My map (1:50 000, "Domodossola e Val Formazza", Instituto Geographico Centrale) showed the Passo dei Camosci, 3150m at that point, but according to the map contours it was just above 3000m.
 I concluded that the map might be wrong.
 In fact, looking at the contours again right now, and remembering what I saw, the map is badly lacking, but it's more a matter of scale than anything else.
 On a much more detailed Swiss map, the Passo dei Camosci is indeed not far from where I was, a few hundred metes to the NW, and at 3161m.

-Anyway, while I saw that I could go up the steep glacier towards the NW, from my map I couldn't see that I could go anywhere once I got to the top of the snow, so I didn't want to go that way.
-Alternatively, I could easily have continued towards the west, and then turn NW after several hundred meters, towards the Rothornpass, ca 3130m.
+Anyway, while I saw that I could go up the steep snowy slope towards the NW, from my map I couldn't see that I could go anywhere once I got to the top, so I didn't want to take that route.
+Alternatively, I could easily continue towards the west, and then turn NW after several hundred meters, towards the Rothornpass, ca 3130m.
 However, this option would mean I would first lose what I estimate to be at least 100m of altitude, which I had worked so hard for.
 So, instead I chose to do a gently rising traverse on steep slopes along the shortest possible route, roughly heading NNW, keeping a rocky ridge to my right hand side.
-The terrain was covered in show, otherwise I don't know if this route would have been possible, but with snow I wouldn't recommend repeating this route.
+The terrain was covered in show, otherwise I don't know if this route would have been possible, but even with snow I wouldn't recommend repeating this route.
 Falling on this traverse could be dangerous.
-The slope is steep, and if you fall and don't self arrest quickly, it's the luck of the draw if you hit some rocks on the way down before the gradient of the slope eases enough to make stopping easier.
-But since the top layer of the snow was soft, I figured I would be able so self arrest quickly if I had to.
+The slope is steep, and if you fall and don't self arrest quickly, it's the luck of the draw if you hit some rocks on the way down before the gradient eases enough to make stopping easier.
+But since the top layer of the snow was soft, I figured I would indeed be able so self arrest quickly should I have to.
 Carefully I made my way to the Rothornpass, and from there it was easy going to the summit.

 On the way down, I took a somewhat longer but much safer route: first I followed the SE ridge for a while, until I came to a not too steep snow covered ramp towards the SW.
 In fact, there were several such ramps to choose from.
 They all lead to easy snowy slopes, on which I could easily descend to the SE, and Rifugio Claudio e Bruno.
 Had I known about this route, I would have preferred this over the ascent over the cumbersome and somewhat dangerous route I had mistakenly selected, primarily based on a dotted red line on my map...